Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ngắm

-Capybara is native to the humid tropical regions of South America, especially in countries east of the Andes such as Colombia, Venezuela, Brazil, Argentina and Uruguay.
+Capybara originates from humid tropical regions of South America, particularly in countries east of the Andes Mountains such as Colombia, Venezuela, Brazil, Argentina, and Uruguay.

 Ngắm